Christmas DIY Projects Using Tree Branches

 And really that’s exactly what I do, I cut the sweater arms to make hats and cut strips to make scarfs.
 The secret to making this work is using rubber bands and a glue gun.

-These log snowmen would also make cute porch decor.
+These log snowmen would also make cute front porch decor.
 If you’ll be putting your snowmen outdoors, I recommend spraying them with this sealer, which also has a uv protectant that will keep the markers and paint from fading in the sun.

 Here’s the finished product.
 See what I mean about the Mama and Papa with anger issues.
 Haha!